-If you make it to the crater of Mount Kilimanjaro, being able to see for miles and miles above the clouds, makes the whole experience totally worthwhile.
+If you make it to the crater of Mount Kilimanjaro, being able to see for miles and miles above the clouds makes the whole experience worthwhile.
 Written by: Matt Phillips

-One final push and you arrive at Uhuru Peak – something I thought would be impossible.
+One final push and you arrive at Uhuru Peak – something I thought impossible.
 People are exhausted and very emotional, and you take it all in before you realise that you have to walk all the way back down.
 But here are five things that I wished I knew before I left:

 1. Porters are the hardest-working people on the mountain

 2. Altitude sickness

-Not everyone will suffer from this, but a lot of people do, and it especially occurs when you climb to a high altitude too quickly.
-Most people get headaches, feel sick and dizzy, and the higher you go, the worse the symptoms.
+Not everyone will suffer from this, but many people do, especially after climbing to a high altitude too quickly.
+Most people get headaches, feel sick and dizzy – and the higher you go the worse the symptoms.
 On summit night, I suffered headaches, exhaustion and confusion while others suffered from sickness.

 3. Bring plenty of water neutralising tablets

 If you have treated your water with chlorine tablets, you will have a horrible taste of swimming pool water because of the chlorine.
 I found it very hard to want to drink water tasting like that, but neutralising tablets will take the swimming pool taste away completely.
 Not packing these is one of my biggest regrets!

 4. Learn basic Swahili

-For many of the porters and guides, English is not the first language so communication can sometimes be difficult.
+English is not the first language for many porters and guides, so communication can sometimes be difficult.
 But do not worry; learning and speaking Swahili with your porters and guides can be fun.

 This was potentially the hardest night of my life.
-The more people I tell this to, the more people think that it’s a complete exaggeration.
+The more people I tell this to, the more people think it’s a complete exaggeration.